-- It increases high cost of living at the receiving region.
+- It increases the high cost of living at the receiving region.

 - It leads to pressure on social amenities at me receiving region.

-- It leads to the loss of able-bodied men arid youth at the source region,
+- It leads to the loss of able-bodied men and arid youth at the source region,

 - It leads to congestion in housing and transportation at the receiving region,

-- It leads to decline in production at the source region.
+- It leads to a decline in production at the source region.

 - It leads to unemployment at the receiving region.